wisdomrider/Faldom/README.md

 The methods that needs to be call for getting the response are much more easier and newbie can also easily connect their app to the webservers for data exchange.

-# HOW TO ADD THIS TO YOUR PROJECT?
+# HOW TO ADD THIS LIBRARY TO YOUR PROJECT?

 ##### First  go to your root build.gradle then add this at the end of property